heron-data/docs/docs/intro.md

     <a href="https://www.herondata.io" target="_blank" rel="noopener noreferrer">Website</a> | <a href="/api">OpenAPI Reference</a> | <a href="https://pypi.org/project/heron-data/" target="_blank" rel="noopener noreferrer">Python Client</a> | <a href="https://app.herondata.io/swagger" target="_blank" rel="noopener noreferrer">Swagger</a> | <a href="https://dashboard.herondata.io/" target="_blank" rel="noopener noreferrer">Dashboard</a>
 </p>

 Heron Data allows you to underwrite small business faster and with greater confidence.
-Bank data is the immutable source of truth for a business.
-We parse bank transaction data either from PDF bank statements or via aggregators like Plaid.
-Leveraging our proprietary ML models, we extract key information from the transactions and categorize them into your desired output helping you to underwrite small businesses.
+We take sources of data about a company -- bank data, application forms, tax returns, and other sources -- extract key information from these sources, and transform them into your desired output.

 ## What we enable you to do